svennd/vita-tetromino/README.md

 # Installation
-A release is made every so often, and can be downloaded from the [releases](https://github.com/svennd/vita-tetromino/releases) this can be installed using molecularshell (Team Molecule) or vitashell (TheFlow).
+A release is made every so often, and can be downloaded from the [releases](https://github.com/svennd/vita-tetromino/releases) this can be installed using molecularshell (Team Molecule) or [vitashell](https://github.com/TheOfficialFloW/VitaShell) (TheFlow).
-This game is also available in VitaDB, which can be accessed on the vita directly using the vita homebrew browser.
+This game is also available in [VitaDB](http://vitadb.rinnegatamante.it/#/info/330), which can be accessed on the vita directly using the [vita homebrew browser](https://github.com/devnoname120/vhbb) by devnoname120.

 Requirements :
 * PS VITA with firmware version 3.60
 * [henkaku](https://henkaku.xyz) installed

-# Build information just take the latest version from the  (releases).
+# Build information
 If you wish to 'compile' this game :
 * download [Lua Player Plus Vita](https://github.com/Rinnegatamante/lpp-vita)
 * follow those directions